Living and loving with ADHD

 How We'll Work Together

 While we are experts in neurodiversity and psychology, we trust that you are the expert on your own life.
 We facilitate sessions by helping you to get clear about what you want in your relationship and co-creating solutions that work for your unique brains and hearts.

 In partner sessions you access quality communication skills training designed to support couples in breaking the conflict-dance cycle.
 You’ll learn to shift the way you relate to one another, and to engage in positive and helpful discussions, instead of repeating the same old futile arguments.

 Sessions include take-away exercises and tools to use in your daily lives to affect change.
 Topics discussed may involve issues like sex, fidelity, finances, the distribution of household labour, or other concerns (whether related to ADHD or not).

-It can help when loved ones are “in the know” about ADHD-related challenges and strengths.
-ADHDers tend to be creative, empathetic, and passionate partners.
-Learn more about ADHD/ADD superpowers here.
+ADHDers can be wonderful partners.
+It can help when loved ones understand more about ADHD-related challenges and strengths.
+Learn about ADHD/ADD superpowers that contribute positively to relationships here.